How Trump Beat Hillary Clinton in Game of Thrones Politics

 For example, when one of his greatest political opponents died, Caesar went out of his way to memorialize the man.
 Later Caesar acknowledged this was done not because he liked him or thought he was a great guy but because Caesar knew that speaking well about his fallen adversary would help neutralize his opponents posthumous influence.

 Aside from being cunning, Caesar was also exceedingly generous, bestowing lavish gifts on the people closest to him.
 He gave his mistress, Cleopatra, her own palace in Rome.
 Additionally, he showed unusual mercy to the people he conquered and spared many of the political opponents he defeated.
-Sound familiar?
+Sound somewhat familiar?

 Analysis#2: Julius Caesar: Personality Type Analysis